comcco02/simpleui/README.md

 - Once one is clicked, app will show options for critiquing the food

 Categories:
-- What went wrong (drop down that haves options: too hot/cold, not what you ordered, other)
+- What went wrong (drop down that haves options: too hot/cold (temperature), not what you ordered, appearance, taste, other)
 - If you chose 'Other', describe what went wrong(text box)
 - Submit button
   - Color change--console log "Critique submitted!"